mandrewj/ECN_backbone_taxonomies/README.md

 ## Arizona Eleodes

+The folder ArizonaEleodes contains the files analyzed for this talk to look at what species of Eleodes occur in the state of Arizona.
 ArizonaEleodes.zip contains the original downloaded data from iDigBio.

 Enter directory in terminal, call the bash script as follows:
 ```